ucb-ee106/ee106a-fa19/policies.md

 *The start of your lab section is a hard cutoff — that is, if an assignment is due at the start of lab section, you may not check off that assignment at the start of class for full credit; it must be checked off beforehand.
 This policy is in place because many of the labs fully fill the allotted time, and we want to keep everyone on schedule.*

-If labs are not completed and checked off by the times above, they may be checked off for half credit for one week following the deadline, after which no credit will be given.
 Labs may be worked on outside of class hours as long as proper safety policies are followed (namely, you have been instructed in the correct policies and etiquette for the hardware you are using, and if you are using hardware, two or more people are present in the lab).
 Labs may be checked off at the office hours ofany lab TA or Valmik, or you may request to attend a different lab section for the check-off by asking a GSI.
 Note that many of the labs in this class are full, and you will not be allowed to attend them.

 We understand that these policies are a bit nuanced,  and if you have questions,  please ask us!
 We’ve done our best to create a policy that allows for flexibility while encouraging people to stay on schedule and maintaining fairness; to do so, we’ve sacrificed simplicity.